-1.8.1 Serial Port Interface
+1.8.1 Serial Port

-The serial port header is located on the component side of the board.
-The serial port supports data transfers at speeds up to 115.2 kbits/sec with BIOS support.
+The board has one serial port header located on the component side of the board.
+The serial port supports data transfers at speeds up to 115.2 kb/s with BIOS support.

-For information about Refer to The location of the serial port header Figure 10, page 40 The serial port header signal mapping Table 13, page 42
+For information about Refer to The location of the serial port header Figure 10, page 46 The signal names of the serial port header Table 16, page 48

-PS/2 Keyboard Interface 1.8.2
+1.8.2 Parallel Port